Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Dark Matter Search Results

-In this test statistic, $\chi^2_{const}$ is defined as a one-parameter flat-line $\chi^2$ fit to the data as binned in~Figure~\ref{fig:asymmetry}; $\chi^2_{DM}$ is defined by a predicted modulating DM contribution specific to each ($m_{\chi} $,$\sigma_{\chi N}$) phase space point, added to a fitted flat-line background contribution.
-Rates for $\chi^2_{const}$ and $\chi^2_{DM}$ predictions are corrected to account for expected percent-level variations in cosmogenically-produced signal-like backgrounds, as described in Section~\ref{sec:detector}; these corrections are illustrated in Figure~\ref{fig:asymmetry}.
+In this test statistic, $\chi^2_{const}$ is defined as a one-parameter flat-line $\chi^2$ fit to the data as binned in~Fig.~\ref{fig:asymmetry}; $\chi^2_{DM}$ is defined by a predicted modulating DM contribution specific to each ($m_{\chi} $,$\sigma_{\chi N}$) phase space point, added to a fitted flat-line background contribution.
+Rates for $\chi^2_{const}$ and $\chi^2_{DM}$ predictions are corrected to account for expected percent-level variations in cosmogenically produced signal-like backgrounds, as described in Sec.~\ref{sec:detector}; these corrections are illustrated in Fig.~\ref{fig:asymmetry}.
 This figure also depicts signals for $\chi^2_{const}$ and for $\chi^2_{DM}$ for two test points in dark matter phase space prior to the application of rate correction factors.
-The black line depicts the best constant fit (minimum $\chi^2_{const}$/dof = 35.1/23) with respect to the data, which corresponds to the expected signal from a Standard Model background free from modulating DM effects.
+The black line depicts the best constant fit (minimum $\chi^2_{const}$/d.o.f. = 35.1/23) with respect to the data, which corresponds to the expected signal from a Standard Model background free from modulating DM effects.
 The red and blue curves represent $\chi^2_{DM}$ for test points ($m_{\chi},\sigma_{\chi N}$) = (1~MeV, 3$\times10^{-28}$ cm$^2$) and (1~MeV, 5$\times10^{-28}$ cm$^2$), respectively.
-Minimizing over the remaining parameter gives best-fit background rate contributions of 68.6~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$ and 63.9~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$ for these test points, respectively, indicating an expected doubling of DM-induced signal rates during periods of highest predicted flux.
-Both DM-including test points provide relatively poor fits to the observed data, with minimum $\chi^2_{DM}$/dof of 59.6/23 and 114.1/23 for the red and blue curves, respectively.
+Minimizing over the remaining parameter gives best-fit background rate contributions of 69.3~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$ and 65.1~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$ for these test points, respectively.
+Comparing this time-independent background rate with the time dependence of the total event rate apparent in Fig.~\ref{fig:asymmetry}, one can see that the DM event rate roughly doubles, from minimum to maximum, over the course of a sidereal day.
+For example, for a cross section of 5$\times10^{-28}$ cm$^2$, subtracting the background from the total event rate yields a DM event rate that varies from roughly 5.1~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$ to 10.9~$\times$10$^{-6}$~s$^{-1}$\,kg$^{-1}$.
+Both DM-including test points provide relatively poor fits to the observed data, with minimum $\chi^2_{DM}$/d.o.f. of 60.1/23 and 103.1/23 for the red and blue curves, respectively.